AbhayTr/AbhayTr/README.md

 ### I am Abhay Tripathi

 I am a cross-technology software engineer.
-The key skills which I can bring to the table are as follows:
+The key skills which I can bring to the table:

 - Core Programming Languages for Full-Stack Software Development: Java, Python, C.